Washington Trip Permit: Everything You Need to Know

 For those visiting Washington State, permits are often required for outdoor recreational activities, such as:

-- Backcountry Hiking Permits: If you plan to explore the backcountry, especially in mountainous areas like Mount Rainier or Olympic National Park, a special permit may be required.
+• Backcountry Hiking Permits: If you plan to explore the backcountry, especially hiking and camping in Mount Rainier or Olympic National Park, a special permit may be required.

 3. General Washington Trip Permits